 Faculty teaching sociology in community colleges can connect with each other through the ASA Community College Faculty Facebook Group.
 The group provides a forum for sociologists teaching in community colleges to share ideas and discuss issues in a welcoming environment.
 The Facebook group seeks to facilitate meaningful exchanges, connections, and networking opportunities for community college faculty across the country.

-You can also connect with colleagues through the ASA Community College Listserv.
+You can also connect with colleagues through the ASA Community College Listserv, which is free and open to all faculty teaching at community colleges.
 It is the perfect place to share teaching ideas, classroom and research challenges, and professional development opportunities.
 To sign up for the listserv,

 - Send a message to email@example.com